Emma Maguire (née Campbell)

 Whenever there is a change in how an organisation operates, there are challenges.
 In this case, refocusing from a product-focused company to a solutions-focused company requires a shift in thinking.
 This will push your team out of their comfort zone and challenge how they’ve approached their work for a long time.

 Teams will want to know why and where the organisation is headed with this transition.
 To implement this change more seamlessly, set clear company goals and communicate this with your team.
 Setting objectives for each individual to achieve this team-wide goal will also help shift their attitude towards this and make their role more purposeful.

 Leading your team effectively through this transition period means prioritising their needs, having tools in place to facilitate this disruption, and including them in your vision.

 At Bo Studio, we consult with you and set up internal processes to ensure solutions-focused thinking is kept at the forefront within teams.
-Get in touch with us regarding our Workflow Audit service and how we can support your business through this change.Get in touch
+Get in touch with us regarding how we can support your business through this change.Get in touch

 Start the year right by implementing design thinking methods within your team - even without a dedicated UX resource.